 UCITS Funds

-Payden Global Aggregate Bond Fund (PAGABUA ID)
+Payden Global Aggregate Bond Fund (PAGABUA)

 Base Share Class: USD